oleg121203/AI-SYSTEMS/README.md

    * AI3 receives the project goal (`target`) from the configuration.
    * Generates initial JSON structure of files and directories for the project using LLM.
    * Creates these files and directories in the local repository (repo).
-   * Generates the initial idea.md file with a project description.
+   * Generates the initial idea.md file with a project description using a robust provider fallback mechanism.
+   * Reports progress to MCP API through dedicated endpoints (`/ai3/repo_cleared`, `/ai3/structure_creation_completed`, `/ai3/structure_setup_completed`).
+   * Ensures idea.md always exists with safety mechanisms even if LLM generation fails.
    * Sends the generated structure to the MCP API.
    * Launches background monitoring processes for logs, tests, and task queues.